Interview by Deborah Crooks, Alameda-based musician and writer – March, 2018.

 Another thing I wanted to ask is if you have any other practices that inform or help your writing?

-I did a lot of meditation in my 20s and 30s.
+I did a lot of meditation in my twenties and thirties.
 In those days, we we were in a big hurry to get enlightened (laughs).
 In the last five or six years I’ve returned to meditation, which is now more of a Buddhist, mindfulness-based practice.

 Writing can be a bit of an emotional roller coaster.
 In this culture, we’re primed to succeed and there’s not a lot of room for failure, and as I was saying before, failure is so much a part of the creative process.
 Having a meditation practice helps us learn to live with uncertainty.
 We’re training our mind to stay present to whatever’s happening in the moment.
 I can’t think of a better approach to writing.
 It’s like that famous Doctorow quote about how writing is like driving a car at night… “You can see only as far as your headlights, but you can make the whole trip that way.”